Social Activities

 The first National Convention had 256 participants, and this has gradually increased, with 4,791 members participating from Japan and around the world in 2019 in a two-day joint study seminar.

-Seiwajyuku World Convention (2010s) Held at Pacific Convention Plaza Yokohama (Pacifico Yokohama)
+Left: The World Convention Study Session held at the Pacific Convention Center Yokohama (Pacifico Yokohama) in the 2010s

 A Brazilian business owner read an article about Inamori in a magazine and wrote him a letter earnestly requesting that a Seiwajyuku branch be opened in Brazil.
-This became the first overseas branch.
-This led to branches opening up in the U.S., China, and other countries.
+This became the first overseas branch, and led to branches opening up in the U.S., China, and other countries.

 Letter from a Brazilian business owner (excerpt)